RMerl/asuswrt-merlin/README-merlin.txt

    - Enable/disable the use of shorter share names
    - Disk spindown after user-configurable inactivity timeout
    - NFS sharing (through webui)
-   - Better compatibility with 3TB+ and Advanced Format HDDs
+   - Improved compatibility with 3TB+ and Advanced Format HDDs

 Networking:
    - Force acting as a Master Browser